-Assignment of BTA - After the contract has been awarded, the Project Engineer may send a written request to the Bridge Construction Engineer in the State Construction Office for the assignment of a BTA.
+Assignment of BTA - After the contract has been awarded, the Project Engineer may send a written request to the appropriate ASCE for the assignment of a BTA.
 Projects that could benefit from BTA support generally have the following attributes:

 - Contract uses Design-Bid-Build or General Contractor/Construction Manager delivery. - Includes work on major structures (e.g. bridges or tunnels). - Structures are of moderate or high complexity. - At least one of the major structures in the contract was designed by the WSDOT Bridge and Structures Office.